-If you have a trained and certified service dog, therapy dog, or other service or therapy animal to assist you with a disability, under IRS Publication 502 you are able to deduct expenses related to the cost of buying, training, and maintaining him or her.
+If you have a trained and certified guide dog or service dog to assist you with visual or auditory impairment or another physical disability, under IRS Publication 502 you are able to deduct expenses related to the cost of buying, training, and maintaining him or her.
 Be sure to keep your medical records well organized so that you can provide substantive proof if required.

 The IRS already allows you to deduct moving costs in certain scenarios, and lucky for relocating pet parents, under IRS Publication 521 this includes expenses related to pets.
 Moving costs are not itemized, so you can lump pet expenses in with your entire relocation amount.
 Costs include transporting your pet, extra care needs, or any medical fees associated with the move.